Comparing Methods for the Cross-Level Verification of SystemC Peripherals with Symbolic Execution

 \section{\crossym{}: Cross-level Verification Using a Replacement Kernel}

 The original \systemc{} kernel poses multiple challenges to modern symbolic execution tools.
 These make an alternative kernel implementation, written specifically with symbolic execution in mind, a solution worth considering.
 Such a replacement kernel was proposed for example by Pieper et al~\cite{pascal-symsys}, who focused on \gls{tlm} peripherals.
 Noteworthy is the thread translation, which is part of addressing the problems caused by system threads.
 The peripherals' \texttt{SC\_THREAD}-function code is transformed, so that the expected control flow is respected without the need for thread-based context switches.
-In the resulting code, the correct control flow (adhering to wait-calls) is modelled using labels and \texttt{goto}-statements.
 However, the kernel was limited to \gls{tlm} features, and misses all \gls{rtl} features.
 The authors do not address cross-level verification.